 To maximize its health benefits I always prefer to cook it at home.

 - Cover the chickpeas in water double the amount of dried chickpeas

-- Mix 1 teaspoon of sodium bicarbonate in the soaking water
+- Add 1 teaspoon of sodium bicarbonate to the soaking water

-- For night soaking- Soak for 8 hours -> replace the soaking water with fresh water -> cook until it is ready to eat.
+- For overnight soaking- soak for 8 hours -> replace the soaking water with fresh water -> cook until it is ready to eat.

 To the cooking water I like to add bay leaf, garlic clove and sage leaf, this cooking water is great to add to the hummus paste.

 Another option is to add to the cooking water Kombu seaweed or just keep it plain.

 - 2 tbsp Tahini

 - 6 tbsp Water cooking water or regular water